Simulation & Modeling

 Graph evaluation latency

-Max models per edge node
+Max models per edge host

-Depends on model complexity and hardware
+Depends on model complexity and deployment profile

 Scenario throughput

-Parallel what-if evaluations
+Parallel what-if evaluations sized during activation

 Supported model types